Elinor Costayne

 History

 Elinor enjoyed a quiet life[4] with her three children by her first husband, Ser Theo Bolling.
-Theo was arrested by knights of the Kingsguard, however, accused of conspiring with Queen Alyssa Velaryon to place her son, Prince Jaehaerys, on the Iron Throne, and was executed.
-After seven days of mourning, Elinor was summoned to wed King Maegor I Targaryen.
+However, in 47 AC, Theo was arrested by knights of the Kingsguard, accused of conspiring with Queen Alyssa Velaryon to place her son, Prince Jaehaerys, on the Iron Throne, and was executed.
+After seven days of mourning, Elinor was summoned to wed King Maegor I Targaryen, who sought to marry three women of proven fertility.
 Her sons' presence at the wedding ensured she would play her part in the ceremony.
 According to one tale, Elinor scratched Maegor's back to bloody ribbons as they coupled.[2]

-Elinor's sons were sent away from her after her wedding to Maegor; her eldest was fostered at the Eyrie, her second son to Highgarden, and her youngest was given to a wet nurse.[2]
+Elinor's sons were sent away from her after her wedding to Maegor; her eldest was fostered at the Eyrie, her second son at Highgarden, and her youngest was given to a wet nurse.[2]

 After King Maegor's death, Lord Daemon Velaryon proposed that King Jaehaerys I Targaryen marry Queen Elinor to reconcile with Maegor's supporters when a bride was being considered for the king, but nothing came of the proposal.[6]
 After Jaehaerys's ascent, Elinor departed King's Landing dressed in the robes of a penitent.
 She visited her two elder sons at the Eyrie and Highgarden before retiring to her father's seat at the Three Towers with her youngest son.[7]